DataDog/pupernetes/README.md

 #### Docker

-If your using `Docker` as the container runtime, you must already have Docker installed.
+If you're using `Docker` as the container runtime, you must already have Docker installed.

 #### Systemd